Seiya-Tagami/Quicky_frontend/README.md

 ## About

 Simple memo makes your life better.
-With Simple Memo, you can create, update, read and delete the memo (what is called "CRUD" Operations).
+With Simple Memo, you can create, update, read and delete a memo (what is called "CRUD" Operations).
 Also, this product has a no database and instead, I use a localStorage to accumulate memo data.

 ## Getting started